automotive-grade-linux/docs-sources/docs/getting-started/machines/renesas.md

    mentioned, remove the `$AGL_TOP/build` directory, and then re-launch the `aglsetup.sh` again.

-   You can find out more about any error by examining the `setup.log` file, which is in the `build/conf` folder.
-   Here is an example that indicates the driver files could not be extracted from the downloads directory:
+   Here is another example that indicates the driver files could not be extracted from the downloads directory:

    ```bash